 In nonsense variants, the red-colored region defines the segment that will not be synthetized because of the presence of a STOP codon in the mRNA whereas, in frameshift variants, the golden ribbon defines the segment that will contain a massively changed amino acid sequence as a consequence of a frameshift at the mRNA level, which can also change the length of the segment (see Figure 1 in 'Main selection panel' tab).

-Clicking on the ‘Predictions for this variant’ button activates a popup indicating that 2 out of 16 servers predict this variant as tolerated, while 14 predict that it will be deleterious.
-The PirePred consensus classification obtained for this variant by applying the classification rules explained above is ‘Deleterious’ (Figure 7).
+Clicking on the ‘Predictions for this variant’ button activates a popup indicating that 2 out of 15 servers predict this variant as Benign, while 13 predict that it will be Pathogenic.
+The PirePred consensus classification obtained for this variant by applying the classification rules explained above is ‘Pathogenic’ (Figure 7).

 These structural aspects can be checked in situ in the Structure Visualization Panel by rotating/zooming the protein and guessing how such a modification may alter –at least locally− the native arrangement of amino acid residues in its surrounding.